Check out my collection of Christmas slow cooker recipes to save you time!

 When there is Christmas wrapping to be done, Christmas cards to write, mince pies to bake and Christmas shopping to get done, it can feel overwhelming!
 But you can get ahead and save time by popping a breakfast recipe in your slow cooker while you decorate and wrap.

-These recipes are great for the holiday period or for Christmas and Boxing Day themselves.
+These recipes are great for the holiday period or for a special treat on Christmas and Boxing Day themselves.

 We love to get organised by preparing some chocolate chip scones, fruity mincemeat swirls or cranberry bread which is great toasted for breakfast.

 A large chocolate chip scone is great as a tear and share option where everyone can help themselves.

 Mincemeat swirls with brandy glaze are another good option for sharing with a crowd.